 IAEA chief demands 'clarifications' on Iran's nuclear programme

-Paris, Mar 3 (AFP) The head of the UN's atomic watchdog on Tuesday sounded the alarm on Iran's cooperation with the agency and demanded "clarifications" over an undeclared site in Tehran where uranium particles were found late last year.
+The head of the UN's atomic watchdog on Tuesday sounded the alarm at Iran's cooperation with the agency and demanded "clarifications" over an undeclared site in Tehran where uranium particles were found late last year.
 It comes on the same day as the IAEA issued two reports, one on Iran's current nuclear programme and the other detailing its denial of access to two sites the agency wanted to visit.

 Rafael Grossi, the new head of the International Atomic Energy Agency (IAEA), who was in Paris to meet President Emmanuel Macron, told AFP: "Iran must decide to cooperate in a clearer manner with the agency to give the necessary clarifications."
 "The fact that we found traces (of uranium) is very important.
 That means there is the possibility of nuclear activities and material that are not under international supervision and about which we know not the origin or the intent.
 That worries me," Grossi added.
 The IAEA has for months been pressing Tehran for information about the kind of activities being carried out at the undeclared site where the uranium particles were found.

+At one of them the report said the IAEA had from early July 2019 observed "activities... consistent with effort to sanitize part of the location".
+A diplomatic source said that the three locations were separate to Turquzabad.

 The source also said that the agency's queries were thought to relate to Iran's historic nuclear activities and not to its compliance with the 2015 nuclear deal with world powers.
-The IAEA report says that Iran refused access to two of the sites that it wished to visit in late January.
+The IAEA report says the agency first raised questions about the sites last year and that Iran refused access to two of them that the agency wished to visit in late January.

-The report showed Iran's stockpile of enriched uranium now stands at more than five times the limit fixed under the accord with world powers.
-It said that as of February 19, 2020 the Iranian stockpile stood at 1,510 kg, as opposed to the 300 kg limit set under the agreement.
+The report showed Iran's stockpile of enriched uranium now stands at more than five times the limit fixed under the accord.
+It said that as of February 19, 2020 the Iranian stockpile stood at the equivalent of 1,510 kilogrammes, as opposed to the 300 kg limit set under the agreement.

-Some experts consider this amount to provide sufficient material to produce a nuclear weapon.
+Some experts consider this amount to provide sufficient material to produce a nuclear weapon, depending on its exact level of purity.
 However, it would still need several more steps, including further enrichment, to make it suitable for use in a weapon.

 The 2015 deal has been hanging by a thread since the US withdrew from it in May 2018 and went on to impose stinging sanctions on Iran, in particular targeting its vital oil sector.
 The latest IAEA reports come just days after a meeting in Vienna of the remaining parties to the deal ended without a clear plan to keep the accord alive.